stleerh/blog2/announcing.md

 parked at various locations.
 If you focus on a single vehicle, you can even track its starting point and its final destination.

-With the release of OpenShift 4.12, Red Hat is introducing a new feature called Network Observability.
-Like this airplane view, you will be able to visualize the moving traffic.
-Instead of vehicles, it is the data that's moving in your Kubernetes cluster.
-Prior to 4.12, you could only see snapshots of this traffic.
+Like the airplane view, with Network Observability, you will be able to visualize the moving traffic, but instead of vehicles, it is the data that's moving in your Kubernetes cluster.
+Prior to OpenShift 4.12, you could only see snapshots of this traffic.
 It is the difference between taking a picture compared to filming a video.

-Why is this important?
+What's the big deal?
 Because with a video, you now have a record of everything that happened.
 It generates a timeline of events for every movement that's made so all of this is captured and stored.
 By organizing this data, you can replay the entire stories that happen concurrently.
 For example, when there is a problem such as a traffic jam (latency), you will know what happened, who was involved, when it occurred and for how long, where it happened, and with analysis, you might be able to figure out why it happened and how to prevent it from happening again in the future.
 Perhaps to avoid this latency that tends to occur at a certain time of the day, you could increase the amount of bandwidth